DrAShabut/AndroidDev/session-2.md

         app:layout_constraintGuide_begin="215dp" />
 </androidx.constraintlayout.widget.ConstraintLayout>
 ```
-Can you now add a TextView and write “Message sent” when the user press the send button.
+Can you now add a TextView and write “Message sent” when the user presses the send button?

 **Exercise 2: Apply for Job Design**

-Create a new project and design 'Apply' activity as the following figure 3 below.
+Create a new project and design the 'Apply' activity as shown in figure 3 below.

 ![image](uploads/be2f12f38a16dd62277ab86db74eabaf/image.png)